Bruno bails out Solskjaer again: Fernandes leads Man Utd fightback after another first-half horror show | Goal.com

 Unfortunately, his trust was misplaced.

 Fernandes has started every Premier League game since he signed for the club in the January window.
-He is the glue that holds the team together, a big part of the reason why Solskjaer’s side now find themselves in the top four of the table after setting a new club record by winning their first five away games of a new league season.
+He is the glue that holds the team together, a big part of the reason why Solskjaer’s side now find themselves in the top four of the table after winning their first five away games of a new league season for the first time since 1985-86.

-In the first half, West Ham, being led by a manager who infamously flopped at Old Trafford, looked like a team had possessed everything United lacked: a plan, energy and creativity.
-They worked hard on and off the ball and fashion chance after chance while United floundered.
+In the first half, West Ham, being led by a manager who infamously flopped at Old Trafford, looked like a team that possessed everything United lacked: a plan, energy and creativity.
+They worked hard on and off the ball and fashioned chance after chance while United floundered.

 The only positive for the visitors after a dreadful 45 minutes was that they only found themselves trailing by one goal at the break, with Sebastien Haller, Jarrod Bowen and Pablo Fornals all squandering good chances for the Hammers.

-As Sky Sports commentator and form United right-back Gary Neville said: “This Manchester United performance is as bad as it gets.”
+As Sky Sports commentator and former United right-back Gary Neville said: “This Manchester United performance is as bad as it gets.”
 But is it?
 It didn't feel like anything new.

 United, after all, have been in losing positions at half-time so many times this season alone.
 Indeed, this was the fifth consecutive Premier League away game in which they have had to come from behind to get a result.